In this tutorial to deep learning in R with RStudio's keras package, you'll learn how to build a Multi-Layer Perceptron (MLP).

 Even though you already have a slight idea of how your model performed by looking at the predicted labels for iris.test, it’s still important that you take the time to evaluate your model.
 Use the evaluate() function to do this: pass in the test data iris.test, the test labels iris.testLabels and define the batch size.
 Store the result in a variable score, like in the code example below:

 By printing score, you’ll get back the loss value and the metric value (in this case 'accuracy') back.

 Fine-tuning Your Model

 Fine-tuning your model is probably something that you’ll be doing a lot, especially in the beginning, because not all classification and regression problems are as straightforward as the one that you saw in the first part of this tutorial.
-As you read above, there are already two key decisions that you’ll probably want to adjust: how many layers you’re going to use and how many “hidden units” you will chose for each layer.
+As you read above, there are already two key decisions that you’ll probably want to adjust: how many layers you’re going to use and how many “hidden units” you will choose for each layer.

 In the beginning, this will really be quite a journey.

 Besides playing around with the number of epochs or the batch size, there are other ways in which you can tweak your model in the hopes that it will perform better: by adding layers, by increasing the number of hidden units and by passing your own optimization parameters to the compile() function.
 This section will go over these three options.

 What would happen if you add another layer to your model?
 What if it would look like this?

 Note that, in general, this is not always the best optimization because, if you don’t have a ton of data, the overfitting can and will be worse.
 That’s why you should try to use a small network with small datasets like this one.